thelfer/tfel/docs/web/gallery.md

   `@BehaviourVariable` and hence any behaviour law on each phase.
 - A tutorial on implementation of Ponte-Castaneda bound (1992) for a non-linear elastic composite is detaile [here](PonteCastaneda1992.html).
+- A tutorial on implementation of the [affine formulation](MassonAffineFormulation.html) from Masson (2000) for a viscoplastic polycrystal.